 When it comes to facilitating growth without gravity, plants are able to use other environmental cues, such as light, to orient themselves and guide growth.
-APH comes with a bank of light-emitting diodes (LEDs) above the plants, which emit a spectrum of light suited for the plants’ growth.
+APH comes with a bank of LEDs above the plants, which emits a spectrum of light suited for the plants’ growth.
 Since plants reflect a lot of green light and absorb more red and blue wavelengths, the Veggie chamber glows magenta pink most of the time.

 Ground control to Major Tom — How does your garden grow?

-So while APH can take care of the plants just fine, all gardens, whether in space or not, require some attention, which means some astronauts need to fill the role of a devoted gardener on the ISS.
-And while an astronaut's steady hand is good for the plants' wellbeing, the benefits go both ways as, per NASA, gardening in space contributes positively to the health and psychological well-being of the astronauts.
+Still, at the end of the day, all gardens, whether in space or not, require some love and attention, which means some astronauts need to fill the role of a devoted gardener on the ISS.
+And while an astronaut's steady hand is good for the plants' wellbeing, the benefits go both ways, as gardening in space contributes positively to the health and psychological well-being of the astronauts.
 Indeed, many astronauts have reported that caring for the plants was an enjoyable and soothing task.

 I loved getting my hands on the pepper plants and pollinating them!
 I felt a much higher-than-usual level of focus compared to tending plants on Earth.
 Of course I played Red Hot Chili Peppers for them! :hot_pepper: See why we are growing this complicated crop: https://t.co/7YJ8yfrRfP pic.twitter.com/8MnpLVbYoA— Megan McArthur (@Astro_Megan) September 14, 2021

-Also, because astronauts lose some of their sense of taste and smell as a result of living in zero gravity, spicy or well-seasoned foods are particularly popular menu selections.
+Also, since astronauts lose some of their sense of taste and smell as a result of living in zero gravity, spicy or well-seasoned foods are particularly popular menu selections.

 And it appears that the enticing power of the plants has a way of taking a hold on the entire crew.
-"Once the plant chamber is opened, there are usually other astronauts coming to see what’s going on," she said.
-There’ve been cases of very minor plant thieving, too.
-"We sometimes tend the plants by removing pieces of them, and we've had crew members who sneak off with one of the little cuttings of the plant, and take them as a little souvenir because they just enjoy it so much."
+"Once the plant chamber is opened, there are usually other astronauts coming to see what’s going on," Dufour said.
+There’ve been cases of very minor plant theft, too.
+"We sometimes remove pieces from the plants while tending them, and we've had crew members who sneak off with the little cuttings, and take them as a little souvenir because they just enjoy it so much."

 "The biggest difference I’ve noticed is with the peppers," said Dufour.
-“This particular pepper has a very distinctive j-hook shape.
-But with microgravity, the fruits didn’t form a j-hook, and they were pointed in all different directions.
-That shows that this could be a gravity-specific reaction for this plant, which would not be observed in orbit.”
+"This particular pepper has a very distinctive j-hook shape.
+But with microgravity, the fruits didn’t form a j-hook, and they were pointed in different directions.
+This could be a gravity-specific reaction for this plant, which would not be observed in orbit."

 Scientists have already seen two differences between @Space_Station and Earth grown chiles🌶️:— ISS Research (@ISS_Research) December 1, 2021